 - Noticeable odd noises while the unit it is running: Hearing unusual sounds while the equipment is running such as clanking, grinding and/or loud squeals are signs of a faulty system.

-The equipment working environment will play a huge role in its lifespan; this is why having regular maintenance servicings by a professional is crucial.
-Routine maintenance will give the professional the chance to assess the equipment to make any necessary recommendations.
+The equipment working environment will play a huge role in its lifespan; this is why having regular maintenance servicing by a professional is crucial.
+Routine maintenance will give the expert the chance to assess the equipment to make any necessary recommendations.